meltyourface/blank/posts/Cosmos/Esoteric-Dream-Symbolism-Exploring-Spiritual-Growth/index.md

 2. **Alchemy**: The door with the pentagram symbolizes the five classical elements - Earth, Water, Air, Fire, and Ether - and their balanced integration.
 3. **Hermeticism**: The androgynous figure wearing the sun-and-moon crown embodies the Hermetic principle of the union of opposites, both within oneself and the universe.

-Cosmic meaning: This dream indicates that the dreamer is seeking balance and equilibrium in their life.
+**Cosmic meaning**: This dream indicates that the dreamer is seeking balance and equilibrium in their life.
 They are learning to reconcile opposing forces, leading them towards a spiritual awakening that aligns them with the cosmos.

 Dream 3:
 The dreamer walks barefoot over hot sand, seeking an oasis, guided by a many-pointed star.
 Eventually, they arrive at a pool of water and watch as an ibis emerges from the depths, in its beak, a key.